hashgraph/stablecoin-studio/sdk/README.md

 ### CashIn
-Mints tokens and then transfers to to an account.
+Mints tokens and then transfers to an account.
 The operating account must have the supplier role.

 **Spec:**